spite/ShaderEditorExtension/README.md

 - Browse to a page with WebGL content (you can find many here http://threejs.org/, here https://www.chromeexperiments.com/webgl or here http://www.webgl.com/)
 - Open DevTools
 - Select the ``Shader Editor`` tab
-- The extension needs to instrument ``WebGLRenderingContext``, so the inspected tab has to be reloaded with the script injected.
-Hit the ``Reload`` button.
+- The extension needs to instrument ``WebGLRenderingContext``: if you open DevTools after the page has loaded, hit the ``Reload`` button.
+If the extension was already running, it automatically instruments the page.
 - If there are calls to ``.createProgram``, the UI will show a list
 - Select a program to see its vertex shader and fragment shader
+- Use the Pretty Print icon to make the code more readable; Use the fullscreen button to make the code editor bigger; Use the Eye icon to disable shader highlighting.

 ### Stuff that works ###